Nancy Pelosi: The most powerful woman in American politics. Period.

 Despite Mr Biden’s defeat of Mr Trump, Democrats only held a five-seat majority when the 117th Congress convened on 3 January 2021.

-Ms Pelosi, who did not face a serious challenge to her leadership this time, won the speakership once more and immediately mobilised her caucus to implement Mr Biden’s legislative agenda.
+Ms Pelosi, who did not face a serious challenge to her leadership, won the speakership once more and immediately mobilised her caucus to implement Mr Biden’s legislative agenda.

-Despite frequent claims that the House Democrats were in “disarray” due to disagreements between progressives and more moderate members, the Speaker was able to keep her caucus together often enough to pass the largest infrastructure bill since the authorisation of the Eisenhower-era Interstate Highway System, as well as landmark gun safety legislation, Covid relief, and, if the Senate acts to approve it, a bipartisan bill to codify same-sex marriage rights.
+Despite frequent claims that the House Democrats were in “disarray” due to disagreements between progressives and more moderate members, the speaker was able to keep her caucus together often enough to pass the largest infrastructure bill since the authorisation of the Eisenhower-era Interstate Highway System, as well as landmark gun safety legislation, Covid relief and, if the Senate acts to approve it, a bipartisan bill to codify same-sex marriage rights.

-For Ms Pelosi, who was elected to represent San Francisco at the height of the HIV/Aids crisis, seeing same sex marriage rights written into the US code would be a fitting send-off, and a reminder that she has moved more major legislation through her chamber with a smaller majority than any Speaker in US history.
+For Ms Pelosi, who was elected to represent San Francisco at the height of the HIV/Aids crisis, seeing same-sex marriage rights written into the US code would be a fitting send-off and a reminder that she has moved more major legislation through her chamber with a smaller majority than any speaker in US history.

 Register for free to continue reading